Best European Restaurant Michelin Guide

 Before you head to your first one, we suggest you start your evening off with cocktails from the broody Museo Chicote bar.
-The spot is one of Hemingway’s haunts and here you find his favorite drinks, and a few dozen others you probably haven’t tried.
+The place is one of Hemingway’s haunts and here you find his favorite drinks, and a few dozen others you probably haven’t tried.
 Head there early before the crowds pick up.

 Where to Eat?

 Madrid has around 3,100 restaurants, but a select few have been awarded stars by the renowned Michelin Guide.
 There are 16 restaurants in Madrid awarded with Michelin stars: DiverXO (three stars); Santceloni, La Terraza del Casino, Sergi Arola, Ramon Freixa Madrid and El Club Allard (two stars); and Kabuki, Kabuki Wellington, DSTAgE, Álbora, La Cabra and Punto MX (one star).
-In addition, on the outskirts of the city one restaurant (Coque) has two stars and there are three one-star restaurants: Casa José, Chirón and Montia.
+In addition, on the outskirts of the city, one restaurant (Coque) has two stars and there are three one-star restaurants: Casa José, Chirón, and Montia.
 All of them serve world-class food and offer excellent service.

 Our top Michelin star restaurant selection in Madrid city is DiverXO (3 Fabulous stars!)

 The creations of Chef David Muñoz have impressed gourmets worldwide.
 Coolness, bravery, and creativity are the key to the success of DiverXO.
 This restaurant’s menu changes with the season, but only has two possibilities.
 The XOW Menu and Menu Glotón XOW.
 Both the menus offer the same food and only vary in quantity and price.

 Getting There: The best way to get to this pick of Best European restaurant is by Metro and then getting off in Tetuan Station (Line 1).